-(3) the defendant must have intended that the statement with the intent that the plaintiff rely on it;
+- the defendant must have made the statement with the intent that the plaintiff rely on it;

 However, in order to maintain a cause of action for consumer fraud, you need only prove four elements:

-(3) the deception involved in the course of conduct of trade or commerce; and
+- the deception was involved in the course of conduct of trade or commerce; and

 So why is consumer fraud easier to prove than common law fraud?